hypernumbers/learn_elisp_the_hard_way/contents/lesson-5-2-working-with-buffers-1.rst

 Introduction
 ------------

-We need to learn how to programme eLisp a bit better, and the best way to do that is to write some programmes that add functionality to Emacs itself.
+We need to learn how to programme Elisp a bit better, and the best way to do that is to write some programmes that add functionality to Emacs itself.

 In this lesson we are going to:

 * add a menu to Emacs
 * call functions from that menu which operate on the current buffer

-To do that we will create a file of eLisp which will:
+To do that we will create a file of Elisp which will:

 * define some functions
 * add an Emacs menu bound to those functions

-We will then edit the `.emacs` file to load our eLisp file at start up.
+We will then edit the `.emacs` file to load our Elisp file at start up.

 ------------------------
-Preparing Our eLisp File
+Preparing Our Elisp File
 ------------------------

 Create a new file called ``omarmenu.el`` in the directory ``~/.emacs.d/omars-dir/`` and type the following code in: